General Information for Intended Parents

 As much as you both agree to.
 We attempt to match you with a surrogate who meets your needs, which means we like to know how much contact you want with your surrogate.
 After the legal piece is completed, intended parents and surrogates can arrange to meet at their own discretion.

 What kind of support do you provide before, during and after the surrogacy process?

 We provide frequent updates to let you know exactly where we are in the process.
 No worries, you’re never alone on this journey.
 Because many intended parents work during the day and prefer not to talk from their work place, we make ourselves available for evening and weekend appointments.

 Where does our surrogate give birth?

 All of our surrogates reside in Maine, Vermont, New Hampshire, Massachusetts, Rhode Island and Connecticut.
 Together you and your gestational surrogate will decide on the birthing location.
 As you are going through the match process, have an idea of where you will feel safe and comfortable welcoming your child(ren).
 Finding a surrogate who shares those preferences will help ensure an enjoyable birthing experience for both you as the parent(s), and her as a birthing person.
-Many surrogates chose to birth where they delivered their own children and often with the same provider.
+Many surrogates choose to birth where they delivered their own children and often with the same provider.
 If this arrangement won’t work, we will help her locate additional options close to her home.